Have questions about how ListingSpark works?

 Is ListingSpark a licensed brokerage?

 Most definitely.
-ListingSpark is a licensed real estate brokerage firm in Texas and Florida and is expanding.
+ListingSpark is a licensed real estate brokerage firm in Texas.

 Does ListingSpark have licensed real estate agents?

-Yes, some of the best in the industry who are eager to help you get your home sold or sell it for you.
+Yes, some of the best in the industry who are eager to help you get your home sold.

 Will ListingSpark help me with an open house?